EveryMundo/em-airmodules-event-datalayer/README.md

 #### formatCase function:
 -Formats casing for different key values.
   - events, module -> kebab-case
-  - eventAction -> spaced - kebab - case. (formatted from "event")
+  - eventAction -> kebab-case (formatted from "event")
   - lodging name - Titlecased
   - ... - Capital

+- Events and modules can only be formatted if it is either <b>separated by spaces or is camelCased.</b>
--In the case that countryIsoCode, LanguageIsoCode, siteEdition or name are missing from their parent field, an empty value will be assigned to the respective key.
+- In the case that countryIsoCode, LanguageIsoCode, siteEdition or name are missing from their parent field, an empty value will be assigned to the respective key.
   - i.e:
   ```json
   {